snoozesoftware/snooze-documentation/source/administrator-snoozenode/deployment/grid5000capistrano.rst

   git clone git://github.com/msimonin/snooze-capistrano.git

-Move to the release ( tag ) of you choice with :
+Move to the release ( tag ) of your choice with :

 ::

   cd snooze-capistrano
-  git checkout vx.x.x
+  git checkout v2.1.1

 Alternatively you can get it from the Downloads_ page and install it.